 Best card for young adults who love dining out

 Our rating: 4.8 out of 5

 If you’re more of a foodie than a frequent flyer, the Capital One Savor Cash Rewards Credit Card may be the right choice for you.
-You’ll earn unlimited 4 percent cash back on dining and entertainment, plus another 2 percent cash back at grocery stores.
+You’ll earn unlimited 4% cash back on dining and entertainment, plus another 2% cash back at grocery stores.
 That’s a good incentive to try out that new restaurant – or that new recipe.

-If you want to take in dinner and a concert, show or sporting event, the Savor Cash Rewards card is offering 8 percent cash back on tickets purchased through Vivid Seats through May 2020.
+If you want to take in dinner and a concert, show or sporting event, the Savor Cash Rewards card is offering 8% cash back on tickets purchased through Vivid Seats through January 2022.
 If you spent $200 on tickets, for example, you’d get $16 back.
 In a world where concert and event tickets are getting more and more expensive, this is a really great deal.

-Like the Chase Sapphire Preferred card, the Savor Cash Rewards card comes with a $95 annual fee.
-However, this fee is waived for the first year – so feel free to use that money to buy a few extra rounds of appetizers.
+Like the Chase Sapphire Preferred card, the Savor Cash Rewards card comes with a $95 annual fee and requires a good to excellent credit score.

 Best card for young adults with credit card debt

-It’s easier to get into credit card debt than many people realize – and it’s hard to get out of it, especially if you’re racking up significant interest every month.
-That’s where the Discover it Balance Transfer card comes in.
+It’s easier to get into credit card debt than many people realize, and given how high credit card interest rates can get, it can be very hard to get out of debt.
+That’s where the Citi Double Cash Card comes in.
 Transfer your existing credit card balances to this card, and you’ll get 18 months to pay them off, interest-free.
-You’ll also get a six-month 0 percent intro APR on new purchases (13.49 percent – 24.49 percent variable thereafter), to give you a chance to get back on track with your finances.

 Best card for young adults who want to finance a new purchase